-We have much more in Christ than we ever lost through Adam.
-Through Adam we lost God physically walking among us but, through Jesus, we have God actually living inside of us through the Holy Spirit.
+We have much more in Yeshua Messiah than we ever lost through Adam.
+Through Adam we lost God physically walking among us but, through Yeshua, we have God actually living inside of us through the Holy Spirit.

 Another way that the gift is greater than the loss is in the number of sins.
 With Adam, one sin condemned all of mankind as it was the opening of the door and sin multiplied from there.
-The gift (salvation through Jesus Christ) was given after many sins and the gift was multiplied to cover all of the sins.
+The gift (salvation through Yeshua Messiah) was given after many sins and the gift was multiplied to cover all of the sins.

 Because of the gift of God, we can live victoriously.
-Everyone faced death through sin (death reigned) but sin was paid for on the cross and death was defeated in the resurrection of Jesus Christ.
-Our new life in Christ is far superior to the old life that was under the penalty of sin.
+Everyone faced death through sin (death reigned) but sin was paid for on the cross and death was defeated in the resurrection of Yeshua Messiah.
+Our new life in Yeshua is far superior to the old life that was under the penalty of sin.
 The Greek word for reign here is "basileuo" and it is where we get the word basilica from as well.
 In ancient Rome, basilicas were courts of law and so this use of the word means a judicial authority or right.
-In Christ, we have the authority to reign here on earth.
+In Yeshua Messiah, we have the authority to reign here on earth.

-"Consequently, just as the result of one trespass was condemnation for all men, so also the result of one act of righteousness was justification that brings life for all men.
-For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous."
-NIV translation
+In other words, just as it was through one offence that all people came under condemnation, so also it is through one righteous act that all people come to be considered righteous.
+For just as through the disobedience of the one man, many were made sinners, so also through the obedience of the other man, many will be made righteous.

-Adam and Jesus were similar in the fact that their one action had an impact on all men.
-Adam's disobedience brought sin and death to all men while Jesus' obedience brought forgiveness and life for all men.
+Adam and Yeshua were similar in the fact that their one action had an impact on all men.
+Adam's disobedience brought sin and death to all men while Yeshua's obedience brought forgiveness and life for all men.